book page

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include graphics, javascript, nodejs, plus context from review, life, best, love.
+Themes include graphics, javascript, nodejs, plus context from review, life, three, author.

 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.